1928 Thames flood: Consequences

 The damage caused by the flood took several years to repair.
 Millbank, the most seriously affected area, was largely rebuilt from scratch; many of the run-down dwellings and warehouses that had characterised the area were so badly damaged that they had to be demolished, while the rest were torn down as part of the area's post-flood regeneration.
 They were replaced with modern office blocks and apartment buildings.
 Imperial Chemical House (designed by Sir Frank Baines, the Principal Architect of the Government's Office of Works) was one of the new buildings constructed in the area in 1927–29.
 The current headquarters of MI5, Thames House, was built to a very similar (though not identical) design in 1929–1930 on the other side of Horseferry Road, with the two buildings forming a landmark pair of office blocks facing the river.

 A new Lambeth Bridge was constructed to replace its dilapidated predecessor, and Horseferry Road was widened to afford access to the bridge.
 The height of the Embankments was raised and the river wall was strengthened along substantial parts of the river.
 Proposals were made for the construction of a Thames flood barrier, but these came to nothing, due to concerns that such a barrier would impede shipping access to the London docks.

 The flood of January 1928 was the last major flood in the city centre, although the North Sea flood of 1953 came within millimetres of overtopping the Embankment, and did flood Bermondsey and some other low-lying parts of the city.
 Another flood affected the lower Thames in 1959.
 In response to the threat of such floods happening again, plans were made in the mid-1960s to build a flood barrier on the Thames to guard against the threat of storm surges.
 By then, much of London's shipping had moved to Tilbury Docks further downriver, greatly reducing the navigational difficulties that a barrier would present.
-The Thames Barrier project finally got under way in 1974, with the barrier officially opening in 1984.
+The Thames Barrier project finally got under way in 1974 and the completed barrier was officially opened in 1984.